matschik/monozip/README.md

-# Monozip 📦
+# Monozip 📦🔑

-Monozip is a utility library that provides functionality to compress, encrypt, and decompress files using **AES encryption** 🔐.
+Utility library providing encrypt/compress and decompress/decrypt using using **AES encryption** 🔐.

 With a simple API, you can easily zip and encrypt a directory and later unzip and decrypt it.